gsunit/Data-Science-Preparation/README.md

     picking those which were wrongly classified earlier.
 This is where you can use new_sample_weights (normalized).
     After re-sampling is done, assign equal weights to all samples and repeat for finding second stump.

+   <li> Gradient Boost

+    Starts by making a single leaf instead of a stump.
+Considering regression, leaf contains average of target variable as initial prediction.

+    Then build a tree (usu with 8 to 32 leaves).
+All trees are scaled equally (unlike AdaBoost where trees are weighted while prediciton)

+    The successive trees are also based on previous errors like AdaBoost.

+    Using initial prediction, calculate distance from actual target values, call them residuals, and store them.

+    Now use the features to predict the residuals.
+The average of the values that finally end up in the same leaf is used as the predicted regression value for that leaf (this is true when the underlying loss function to be minimized is the squared residual fn.)

+    Then
+    new_prediction = initial_prediction + learning_rate*result_from_tree1
+    new_residual = target_value - new_prediction

+    new_residual will be smaller than old_residual, thus we are taking small steps towards learning to predict target_value accurately

+    Train new tree on the new_residual, add the result_from_tree2*learning_rate to new_prediction to update it.
+Rinse and repeat.
   </ul>

 </details>

  - [ ] <A HREF="https://machinelearningmastery.com/gentle-introduction-gradient-boosting-algorithm-machine-learning/">Gradient Boost, Learning Rate Shrinkage</A>